IMO’s work to cut GHG emissions from ships

 Candidate future low-carbon and zero-carbon fuels for shipping have diverse production pathways - for example, different generations of biofuels, hydrogen-based fuels - entailing significant differences in their overall environmental footprint.

-Future fuels and technology project
+Future fuels and technology website

 Download Study on the readiness and availability of low- and zero-carbon ship technology and marine fuels Summary report of the study